kfred/getDataAsync/README.md

 ```

 Next is an example using the native Tableau JavaScript API to first filter
-the workbook, then retrieve the raw JSON output from Tableau:
+the workbook on "Male" and "Female" values, but only retrieve the raw JSON output
+from Tableau for the "Male" data points in the workbook:

 ```javascript
  var sheet = viz.getWorkbook().getActiveSheet();